 - Who are the neighbours?

 - Are there any major works planned for the building or in the immediate area?

 - What does the agent think is the very minimum offer the seller would accept?

 How do you talk to an Estate Agent?

-Getting the most our of the agent is a balancing act, but by asking good questions and keeping your own cards close to your chest you can make them work to your benefit.
+Getting the best deal for the seller, is the agent’s role.
+What to ask estate agents is a balancing act, but by asking good questions and keeping your own cards close to your chest you can make them work to your benefit.